You are here:

 Another article from The Key explains that it is the responsibility of governing board to approve the school budget.
 However, the school business manager (SBM), or other responsible school leader, should present the budget to the relevant governing board committee for approval.

 The following article from The Key looks at spending and accountability in relation to the pupil premium.
 It explains that while the school's senior leadership team (SLT) decide what pupil premium funding is spent on, governors have a role in prioritising areas of spend at a strategic level.
 It also looks at how schools are held accountable for their pupil premium spending:

 Approving teacher pay

 Another article from The Key looks at the role of governors in approving pay recommendations.
-It says that school leaders ensure teachers are appraised accordingly, before putting pay recommendations to the governing board.
+It says that school leaders ensure teachers are appraised accordingly, before putting pay recommendations to the pay committee.

-The governing board then approves these recommendations, usually after scrutinising anonymised reports to ensure governors do not learn of individuals' salary details.
+The pay committee then approves these recommendations, usually after scrutinising anonymised reports to ensure governors do not learn of individuals' salary details.

 What governors should not do: LA guidance